Factorio-Access/Factorio-Access-Launcher/README.md

 Get heading and speed and coordinates: K

+Get some vehicle info: Y

+Read what is beeping due to collision threat: J

+Read the first rail structure ahead: SHIFT + J

+Read the first rail structure behind: CONTROL + J

+Read the precise distance to a nearby train stop for manual alignment: SHIFT + J

+Honk the horn: V

+Open the train menu: LEFT BRACKET.
+Navigate with ARROW KEYS.

+## Driving ground vehicles

+Read fuel inventory: RIGHT BRACKET

+Insert fuel: With the fuel stack in hand: CONTROL + LEFT BRACKET to insert all, or CONTROL + RIGHT BRACKET to insert half.

+Insert ammo for any vehicle weapons: With the appropriate ammo stack in hand: CONTROL + LEFT BRACKET to insert all, or CONTROL + RIGHT BRACKET to insert half.

+Enter or exit: ENTER

+The following controls are for when driving:

+Accelerate forward (or break): Hold W

+Accelerate backward (or break): Hold S

+Steer left or right: A or D. Not needed to make trains go around turns.

+Get heading and speed and coordinates: K

-Get some vehicle info: L
+Get some vehicle info: Y

+Read what is beeping due to collision threat: J

+Honk the horn: V

+Toggle cruise control: O

+Change cruise control speed: CONTROL + O

+Note: Recommended speeds are between 25 and 70 units

+Toggle pavement driving assistant: L

+Note: The diriving assistant must have a paved road to follow out of bricks or concrete, with short diagonal sections to soften the 90 degree turns.

 Fire selected vehicle weapon: SPACEBAR

-For trains, analyze the first rail structure ahead: J

-For trains, analyze the first rail structure behind: SHIFT + J

-For trains, read precise distance to a nearby train stop for manual alignment: J

-For trains, open the train menu: LEFT BRACKET.
-Navigate with ARROW KEYS.
+Note: Machine guns and missiles automatically lock onto enemies and can be fired only then

+Change selected vehicle weapon: TAB

+## Spidertron remotes

+Open remote menu: RIGHT BRACKET

+Quick-set autopilot target position: LEFT BRACKET

+Quick-add position autopilot target list: CONTROL + LEFT BRACKET

 ## Logistics requests

-Read the logistic requests summary for a player or chest: L
+Read the logistic requests summary for a player or chest or vehicle: L

 For the selected item, read the logistic request status: L